TIKramer/react-native-swipeable-deck/README.md

 Feel free to adjust these prop values according to your specific design requirements

+## Code example:

+To see a working code example, visit the [React Native Swipeable Deck Example](https://github.com/TIKramer/react-native-swipeable-deck/tree/master/example) in the repository.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.